-Patrick Mahomes rookie card sells for record-breaking $4.3 million
+Patrick Mahomes rookie card sells for record-breaking $4.3 million | CNN

 Months after the Tampa Bay Bucaneers beat the Kansas City Chiefs at Super Bowl LV and Brady’s rookie card became the most expensive trading card in football history, a Mahomes card is taking that title.

-Mahomes' 2017 National Treasures NFL Shield autographed rookie card just sold for $4.3 million, according to online auction house PWCC, which brokered the deal.
+Mahomes’$2 2017 National Treasures NFL Shield autographed rookie card just sold for $4.3 million, according to online auction house PWCC, which brokered the deal.

 That’s the highest price ever paid for a football card, according to the trading card marketplace.
 It shattered the $3.1 million paid this year for a Tom Brady Playoff Contenders Championship Ticket Auto, PWCC said in an Instagram post.